 With inbound marketing, everything is digital, and everything is quantifiable.

 No more guessing or assuming results.
-Complex algorithms, softwares, robots and systems track if your marketing strategy is effective or not, and if it is converting leads into customers, and finally promoters.
+Complex algorithms, software, robots, and systems track if your marketing strategy is effective or not and convert leads into customers, and finally, promoters.
 An inbound marketing strategy is highly measurable.
 It allows for analysis of all aspects of your campaign.
-Examples of this type of analysis includes:
+Examples of this type of analysis include:

-The most mind-blowing part of Inbound Marketing Analysis is the closed loop reporting.
-Closed loop reporting let you track someone’s IP address as soon as it hits your website.
-It tells you how that IP address got there, and how much time it is spending on the site.
-This kind of information provides you with an in-depth look into your customer behaviour.
+The most mind-blowing part of Inbound Marketing Analysis is the closed-loop reporting.
+Closed-loop reporting lets you track someone’s IP address as soon as it hits your website.
+Then, it tells you how that IP address got there and how much time it is spending on the site.
+This kind of information provides you with an in-depth look into your customer behavior.
 It will also show you which blog posts they have read, which pages they viewed, and whether they reached the site organically or through an alternate method like social media.
-You know who is from where, reading what, where they clicked and in how much time.
+So you know who is from where, reading what, where they clicked, and in how much time.

-In summary, Inbound Marketing is highly measurable, and will provide you with information that is crucial for your business intelligence, and that Outbound Marketing efforts can not provide you with.
-Inbound marketing, when executed professionally, will always succeed because it provides you with the opportunity to communicate with people who have given you permission to do so, in an educational manner, on a self selected selection of platforms, with quantifiable metrics.
-That is the winning equation.
-Music to the ears of any Marketeer in 2015.
+In summary, Inbound Marketing is highly measurable and will provide you with information crucial for your business intelligence and that Outbound Marketing efforts can not provide you with.
+Inbound marketing, when executed professionally, will always succeed because it provides you with the opportunity to communicate with people who have permitted you to do so, in an educational manner, on a self-selected selection of platforms, with quantifiable metrics.
+That is the winning equation—music to the ears of any Marketeer in 2015.